Analyst Guide

 • Keep notes factual and concise.
 Avoid personally identifying language in free-form text.

-• Use the predefined tags (e.g., #wallet, #social-media, #payment-processor) to support analytics queries.
+• Use taxonomy classifications consistently to support analytics queries.

-• If a case appears to be part of a larger campaign, tag it with the campaign ID or create a new one via the “Link Cases” dialog.
+• If a case appears to be part of a larger campaign, link it from the Campaigns page.

 • Coordinate handoffs in the volunteer chat, especially if you cannot finish a review in one session.